aiplanethub/5-week_Data_Science_Bootcamp/week-3/167-Day 3: Simple Linear Regression.md

-* Now you can eyeball it and roughly draw a line that gets pretty close to all of these points.
+* Now, you can eyeball it and roughly draw a line that gets pretty close to all of these points.
 Then look at the price shown by the line, where the square footage is 3000: